-Today I’d like to talk about submitting to literary agents who have already rejected your work before.
-There are only so many literary agents to go around, so I understand why writers feel compelled to submit to the same ones with multiple projects, or multiple revisions of the same project.
+Today I’d like to talk about submitting to literary agents who have already rejected your work.
+There are only so many literary agents to go around, so I understand resubmitting a query letter to the same agents with multiple projects, or multiple revisions of the same project.
 Longtime blog friend Mary puts it like this:

 I’m starting my second round of submitting my novel to agents.
 There are some agents I submitted it to between three and four years ago.
 I’ve substantially revised the novel in that time.
 Should I submit again to agents who had no interest back then?
 Two years ago I submitted a second novel to them with no luck either.
 Will they think “GAA!
 Her again!”?

 Barking Up The Wrong Literary Agent Tree